Melissa Riso Nearly Spills Out Of Green Snakeskin Bikini In New Instagram Video

 Mango Bango Canablast is the perfect flavor to make you feel like you’re on an Island! @Stoked.Beverage drink with hemp extract in it!
 Outfit by @MegLiz.Swim Also Please Follow our Inventor @BangEnergy.CEO Use my code MELISSA25 #Stoked #StokedBeverage #EnergyDrink #BangEnergy #workout #energy #bikini #losangeles #summer #beauty

 The bikini that Melissa is wearing in her most recent Instagram post is by a company called Meg Liz Swim and the design is called the “Serena.”
-The bikini top and bottom are sold separately on the brand’s website and the cost of each item ranges from $35 to $70 based on the size that you choose.
+The bikini top and bottom are sold separately on the brand’s website, and the cost ranges from $35 to $70 based on whether you buy one or both pieces.

 One of the most eye-catching aspects of each of Melissa’s various bikini photos is the large flowery tattoo that’s around her bellybutton.
-The model explained the origin of the ink in an interview with The Blemish and revealed that it covers a scare she sustained because of a car accident.
-The accident was very serious and from the way she tells it, Melissa is lucky to be alive.
+The model explained the origin of the ink in an interview with The Blemish and revealed that it covers a scar she sustained due to a car accident.
+The accident was very serious, and from the way she tells it, Melissa is lucky to be alive.

 “The car I was in crashed into a huge semi-truck going 95,” she said.
 “So I had internal bleeding in my stomach and I broke my spine.
 The doctors had to cut me open to save my life because I was dying.
 I’m so thankful to be alive and the doctor said I should have died or been paralyzed.”

-She also added that she’s very paranoid about crashing a car ever since that traumatic experience and who can blame her.
+She also added that she’s very paranoid about crashing a car ever since that traumatic experience — who can blame her?